-Oh, and cheese and stews + soups, cookies, pies and all of the cozy foods.
+Oh, and cheese and stews + soups, cookies, pies, and all of the cozy foods.

-Can I also just say that if you have never been to Colorado in the fall than you should probably schedule a trip.
+Can I also just say that if you have never been to Colorado in the fall then you should probably schedule a trip.
 But come in late September or early October.
 By late October we are pretty much into winter up here in the mountains.
 Halloween equals a very, very cold night with snow showers and freezing temps totally possible.

 I have so many that I want to share this year, but I promise I will try not to overload you guys with “fall” recipes and pumpkin this, pumpkin that.
 It’ll be a good balance of everything… I hope.
 I think you can tell, I am pretty excited about this fall season.
 It holds so many exciting things for me and I am not just talking about the food, although that’s where it all starts.